High-resolution Deep Convolutional Generative Adversarial Networks: Approach

 Scaled Exponential Linear Units (SELU) \cite{Klarbauer17} is introduced as the choice of activation function in Feed-forward Neural Networks (FNNs) to construct a mapping $g$ with properties that lead to SNNs.

-Empirical observation leads us to say that the use of SELU activation function greatly improves the convergence speed on the DCGAN structure, however, after some iterations mode collapse and gradient explosion completely destroy training when using high-resolution images.
+Empirical observation leads us to say that the use of SELU greatly improves the convergence speed on the DCGAN structure, however, after some iterations mode collapse and gradient explosion completely destroy training when using high-resolution images.
 We conclude that although SELU gives theoretical guarantees as the optimal activation function in FNNs, numerical errors in the GPU computation degrade its performance in the overall min-max game of DCGAN.
 To alleviate this problem, we propose to use SELU and BatchNorm \cite{Ioffe15} together.
 The motivation is that when numerical errors move $(\tilde{\mu},\tilde{\nu})$ away from the attracting point that depends on $(\omega, \tau) \in \Omega$, BatchNorm will ensure it is close to a desired value and therefore maintain the convergence rate. \\

 Experiments show that this technique stabilizes training and allows us to use fewer GPU resources, having steady diminishing errors in $G$ and $D$.
-It also accelerates convergence speed by a great factor, as can be seen after just some few epochs of CelebA training in Figure \ref{fgr:hdcgan19}.
+It also accelerates convergence speed by a great factor, as can be seen after some few epochs of training on CelebA in Figure \ref{fgr:hdcgan19}.

 As SELU $+$ BatchNorm (BS) layers keep mean and variance close to $(0, 1)$ we get an unbiased estimator of $p_{data}$ with contractive finite variance.
 These are very desirable properties from the point of view of an estimator as we are iteratively looking for a MVU (Minimum Variance Unbiased) criterion and thus solving MSE (Minimum Square Error) among unbiased estimators.
 Hence, if the MVU estimator exists and the network has enough capacity to actually find the solution, given a sufficiently large sample size by the Central Limit Theorem, we can attain NASH equilibrium. \\